 - Likes to Look at Self in Mirror

-By 6 months old, your little one really has a good grasp on who’s a stranger and who’s a loved one.
-They’ll greet you with squeals and excitement whenever you return home.
+By 6 months old, your little one has a really good grasp on who’s a stranger and who’s a loved one.
+They’ll greet you with squeals of excitement whenever you return home.

 Your 6-month-old also craves attention and loves when you play with them.
-This is the best time to really put distractions away and play together.
+This is the best time to consciously put distractions and phones away and play together.

 Additionally, your baby can pick up on your emotions.
 If you’re happy and smiling, they’ll smile back.

 They love looking at themselves in the mirror and will love to smile back at the happy baby they see.
 Make sure to have a safe mirror around for your little one to play with.